coderefinery/testing/guide.md

 the purpose of verification and behavior specification is emphasized it becomes better and more well received.

-Currently the lesson is in the "discipline" domain.
-Testing is something you do to control behavior (your own as well as the code).
-Testing is also something you can do to improve productivity, but this is less visible/detectable.

 ## How to teach this lesson